kewne/kewne.github.com/_posts/5-11-2015-Run_chaos_in_production.md

 While I'm not actively working on this anymore (gotta get actual features out the door!), I'm certainly going to pick it up again and continue to write about my experience here.
 Have you done chaos engineering?
-What's your experience with it been like?
+What has your experience with it been like?